Table of Contents

 The film reveals an interesting bit of worldbuilding: The Tsuge School.

-The Tsuge School is stated to be a group soldiers who thought that labors could be used in the military.
+The Tsuge School is stated to be a group of soldiers who thought that labors could be used in the military.
 When the Tokyo police started flirting with the idea of using labors in law enforcement, they sent Nagumo Shinobu to train with them.
 This detail basically confirms the military had no labors before the civilians had them, which is neat.

 WXIII Kidou Keisatsu Patlabor (2002)